JoakimCh/pluggable-prng/readmeTemplate.md

 ### End of readme
 ```
-Consciousness was not a creation of your brain, it's the opposite.
+Your consciousness is not a creation of your brain, it's the opposite.
 Remember who you are, you have every answer inside of you.
 ```